Mayank534/Lamp_Stack_mayank/220636/220636_solution.md

 ## Your zeroth approach below

-Reasoning -  Copied the code on IDE, corrected the string and int main syntax, commented out the string ved
+Reasoning -  Copied the code on IDE, corrected the string and int main syntax, commented out the string ved, then ran the command 'man' on shell

 ```
  TOPIC